tjek/tjek-js-sdk/README.md

 ### Version 2.2.3

--   Added promise return values to `SGN.CoreKit.request` and `SGN.CoreKit.request` calls without callback, when supported.
+-   Added promise return values to `Tjek.CoreKit.request` and `Tjek.CoreKit.request` calls without callback, when supported.

 ### Version 2.2.0

 -   Changed the event tracker to use the new private event format.
-This also means you need to update your track identifier, which is now visible in the developer console on shopgun.com/developers.
+This also means you need to update your track identifier, which is now visible in the developer console on tjek.com/developers.

 ### Version 2.1.0